 On January 1, 2019, we implemented an ERP system on a company-wide basis.
 The implementation resulted in the two material weaknesses identified above.
-We believe we have developed an appropriate plan to remediate and have begun our remediation efforts related to the material weaknesses.
+We believe we have developed an appropriate plan to remediate the material weaknesses and the remediation measures identified above have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act).